karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 This link is clear in Figure 6, which shows the relationship between GDP per capita and total Olympic medals for 20 focus countries.
 Nations like the USA, Japan, and South Korea consistently outperform in total medals and also rank among the world’s richest countries.

 <iframe src="/assets/gdp_medal_scatter.html" height="600px" width="100%" style="border:none;"></iframe>
-<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 3.
+<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 6.
 Relationship between GDP per Capita and Olympic medals (1972–2022): Each dot represents a country.
 Wealthier countries (right side of the graph) generally win more medals, especially above the $25,000 mark.</div>

 However, this trend isn’t perfect.
 A few key exceptions challenge the idea that money guarantees Olympic success.
 Consider:

-**Brunei**: Despite being a high-income country, it has never won an Olympic medal.
+*Brunei: Despite being a high-income country, it has never won an Olympic medal.
 This may reflect limited investment in competitive sports, a small population, or lack of sports infrastructure and tradition.

-**Kenya**: In contrast, Kenya has a relatively low GDP per capita but consistently earns Olympic medals, especially in long-distance running.
+*Kenya: In contrast, Kenya has a relatively low GDP per capita but consistently earns Olympic medals, especially in long-distance running.
 Strong cultural focus, natural training conditions, and targeted investment have helped Kenya punch above its economic weight.

 To zoom out, we can examine overall Olympic performance by grouping countries into income brackets.
-In **Figure 5**, countries are divided into four GDP categories.
+In **Figure 7**, countries are divided into four GDP categories.
 The "Very High" income group (> $25k) accounts for the greatest number of medals, but the "Medium" income group also performs strongly, showing that strategic investment and sports focus can partially offset limited national wealth.

 <iframe src="/assets/gdp_medal_bar_chart.html" height="600px" width="100%" style="border:none;"></iframe>
-<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 5.
+<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 7.
 Olympic Medal Count by GDP per Capita Bracket for all countries.
 Countries with higher GDP per capita have greater overall Olympic success, but middle-income countries also contribute significantly to global medal totals.</div>

 For a closer look at how wealth helps sustain Olympic success over time, we can examine two economic success stories:

 <iframe src="/assets/gdp_medal_japan.html" height="600px" width="100%" style="border:none;"></iframe>
-<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 6.
+<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 8.
 Japan – GDP and Medals Over Time</div>
 As Japan’s economy grew in the 1980s and stabilized in the 2000s, its Olympic performance also remained strong, particularly in Summer Games.

 <iframe src="/assets/gdp_medal_hungary.html" height="600px" width="100%" style="border:none;"></iframe>
-<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 7.
+<div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 9.
 Hungary – GDP and Medals Over Time</div>
 Despite a more modest GDP, Hungary has remained a strong Summer Olympics participant, showing how cultural tradition, sports specialization, and targeted support can rival economic advantages.

 Together, these visualizations show that while wealth doesn’t guarantee Olympic success, it offers a clear advantage — especially when combined with national investment, sports infrastructure, and cultural support.